Frequently Asked Questions for Note Takers:

 8. What do I do if the student I was performing the note taking service for drops/withdraws from the class?

 a.
-Email adsnotetaking@umd.edu to discuss how this change impacts your compensation.
+Email adsnotetaking@umd.edu with any questions regarding this change

 9. Will the student I am sharing notes with know my identity/contact information?